SeveringHams/HomebrewSolitaire/README.md

 # Homebrew Solitaire (Android 11+)

 Homebrew Solitaire is a free, open-source, ad-free, highly customizable solitaire app for Android.

 This is built on newer dependencies.
+For the compatibility version, see [Homebrew Solitaire (Android 5+)](https://github.com/SeveringHams/HomebrewSolitaire2)

 ## Features